SpokenWebAlberta/spokenweb-ualberta/pages/team.md

 {% include team_member.html
 src="/img/bio/Miya.jpg"
 name="Chelsea Miya"
 bio="is a Postdoctoral Fellow with the Sherman Centre for Digital Scholarship at McMaster University.
 Her research and teaching interests include critical code studies, nineteenth-century American literature, and the digital humanities.
-She also produces episodes for the <i>The SpokenWeb Podcast</i> and you can hear her work in the episodes 'Sounds of Data,' 'Academics on Air,' and 'Drum Codes."
+She also produces episodes for the <i>The SpokenWeb Podcast</i> and you can hear her work in the episodes 'Sounds of Data,' 'Academics on Air,' and 'Drum Codes.'"
 %}

 {% include team_member.html